minetest/minetest/README.txt

 	GETTEXT_LIBRARIES        DIR/gettext/lib/intl.lib
 	GETTEXT_MSGFMT           DIR/gettext/bin/msgfmt
 	-----------------
+	- If CMake complains it couldn't find SQLITE3, choose "Advanced" box on the right top corner, then specify the location of SQLITE3_INCLUDE_DIR and SQLITE3_LIBRARY manually.
 	- Hit "Configure"
 	- Hit "Configure" once again 8)
 	- If something is still coloured red, you have a problem.